 Photos: Courtesy of Carolina Katz + Paula Nuñez

-Casa El Pangue stands on a steep slope facing the ocean in rural area of El Pangue, Chile.
+Casa El Pangue stands on a steep slope facing the ocean in the rural area of El Pangue, Chile.
 Designed by Elton+Leniz Arquitectos Asociados, the 4,703 square foot (437 square meters) house is organized with a central vertical circulation, connecting the four levels and three terraces, in order to get as much of the view of the Pacific Ocean as possible, taking advantage of the height offered by the natural slope of the site.

 Each level contains a different part of the program; access is through the lower level, where you find parking, storage and an open shower.
 The next level houses the public zones of the house, such as the kitchen, play room, dining room and living room.
 The third level features bedrooms and the family room, and the fourth the main bedroom.